-Putting Your Greenhouse Glazing Material
+Putting Glazing Material on Your Vegetable Greenhouse

 A greenhouse glazing material refers to the translucent covering of your structure.
 Common glazing materials include glass, poly-film, and polycarbonate.
 The glazing material is vital for a vegetable greenhouse, as this determines how the light is received and filtered to your crops.